Jesus came to open our spiritual eyes. When we walk by faith and not by sight, we'll have the strength to weather any storm.

 I wanted to weep for him because I have already shared Christ with him, and he has not responded.
 He is just barely scraping by, living without real hope.
 I pray regularly that God opens his spiritual eyes.

 Are you trusting in the seen or in the unseen?
 Our lives are not measured by the physical, but by faith.
-Only those who understand this can live with joy, whether they have little or much, sorrow or happiness, sickness or health, rejection or acceptance, hatred or love.
+Only those who understand this can live with joy, whether they receive little or much, sorrow or happiness, sickness or health, rejection or acceptance, hatred or love.

 Prayer: Father, help me trust in You.
 You are sovereign; You are good; You are love.
 Thank You for giving me peace, hope, and joy in Jesus Christ.
 I pray in the name of Jesus.
 Amen.